Improving System Reliability for Our Members

 In the early years, telecommunications for NIPCO consisted of either a dedicated telephone line or private radio network.
 NIPCO has always tried to not be dependent on 3rd party providers for something considered so critical to its daily operations.
 With that in mind, NIPCO established a large microwave network in the mid-60s to haul its internal data.
 This system supported NIPCO's communications needs for several decades.

-In the mid-1990’s the FCC reclaimed the licensed radio spectrum utilized by many utilities, including NIPCO, for critical operations and reallocated it to a "new" technology call PCS or ‘Personal Communications Systems’ – a.k.a. cell phone services.
+In the mid-1990s the FCC reclaimed to licensed radio spectrum utilized by many utilities, including NIPCO, for critical operations and reallocated it to a "new" technology called PCS, or "Personal Communications Systems," - a.k.a. cell phone services.
 When NIPCO learned of the loss of this critical resource it was determined, based on our original mindset, to stay with a communications system that was owned, managed, and controlled by NIPCO.
 Thus began a multiyear replacement of our microwave system with a fiber optic ring encompassing the majority of our critical substations in western Iowa.

 NIPCO realizes the value in establishing a robust fiber optic system and does work with national, regional, and local businesses to leverage this asset for the betterment of the rural western Iowa community by offering dark fiber.